ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 - The Swagger link is http://localhost:9080/swagger-ui.html

 - **IMPORTANT:** create at least one `review` so that the topic `mysql.researchdb.reviews` is created on Kafka.
-Below there is a request sample to create a review
+Below there is a request sample to create a review.
   ```
   curl -i -X POST localhost:9080/api/reviews \
     -H "Content-Type: application/json" \